Is Homeowners Insurance Included in a Mortgage?

 Insurance

-• Homeowners Insurance: Covers specific damages and incidents affecting your home.
+• Homeowners insurance: Covers specific damages and incidents affecting your home.

 Homeowners Insurance vs. Mortgage Insurance

 You'll encounter two types of insurance when buying a home: homeowners insurance and mortgage insurance.
 Mortgage insurance, also called PMI, protects lenders if you can't repay the loan.
-Homeowners insurance protects you from damages to your home and belongings.
+Homeowners insurance protects you from damage to your home and belongings.

 Parameter